oliverepper/oliver-epper.de/Content/posts/how-to-wrap-a-c-library-in-swift.md

 typora-copy-images-to: ../../Resources/images
 typora-root-url: ../../Resources
 ---
 There are a few great C/C++ libraries out there that you might want to use in your Swift application.
-Most of the times you'll find a wrapper already, but not all of the times.
+Most of the time you'll find a wrapper already, but not all of the times.
 Or maybe you want something that is carefully tailored to your project needs.

 Chris Eidhof from [objc.io](https://www.objc.io) has a wrapper around the cmark library: [CommonMark-Swift](https://github.com/chriseidhof/commonmark-swift).
 Let's take that as an example and see how this can be achieved.